remoteintech/remote-jobs/company-profiles/kaufland-ecommerce.md

-# real.digital
+# Kaufland e-commerce

 ## Company blurb

-We are [real.digital](https://www.real-digital.de/) and we want to reach the top!
-In just a few years, we have made the transition from a small start-up company to one of Germany's largest e-commerce platforms. real.de is one of the largest German online stores, and we want to continue to grow.
+We are [Kaufland e-commerce](https://kaufland-ecommerce.com/) and we want to reach the top!
+In just a few years, we have made the transition from a small start-up company to one of Germany's largest e-commerce platforms. kaufland.de is one of the largest German online stores, and we want to continue to grow.
 We want to shape the future of e-commerce!
 We are not afraid of any obstacles or challenges.
 Our belief is that anything can be done with great ideas and hard work as the foundation for every decision, every plan and every project!

-All real.digital employees are characterised by commitment, collaboration, drive, integrity and a passion for customers. real.digital offers all its employees freedom for innovation and personal responsibility in a great place to work and grow.
+All Kaufland e-commerce employees are characterised by commitment, collaboration, drive, integrity and a passion for customers.
+Kaufland e-commerce offers all its employees freedom for innovation and personal responsibility in a great place to work and grow.

 ## Company size

-Our tech and product team with 150 employees is responsible for creating the best-possible customer shopping experience for the real.de marketplace – our digital product is one of the most successful marketplaces in Germany.
+Behind the scenes at Kaufland e-commerce is a dynamic team of more than 700 bright minds with a wide variety of backgrounds.
+Our tech and product team with more than 300 employees is responsible for creating the best-possible customer shopping experience for the kaudland.de marketplace – our digital product is one of the most successful marketplaces in Germany.
 We are here to inspire millions of customers, to help them find, purchase and get the things they love.

 ## Remote status

 Remote first

 ## Region

 Europe
 UTC-1 to UTC+2